MxTheo/brk/README.md

 ---

+plsmin--After calling brk, this command will add or substract minutes to the time.

+Take for example brk 15:
+- plsmin 5  -> Will result in brk after 20 minutes
+- plsmin -5 -> Will result in brk after 10 minutes

+---

 KNOWN BUGS:
-- First time after startup, you have to call the brk command twice.
-The first call will not result in starting the timer
+- Sometimes you have to call the brk command twice.
+If a message is printed in the terminal, then the timer started.
+    - The time treshold for succeed consecutive breakcalls is 1.56 seconds.
+See file test_killBreakTimers.py

+---

+FOR CONTRIBUTION:

+You can find the written unittests in the test directory.
+These unittests can be run with pytest